ameijin/quicketl/CONTRIBUTING.md

-# Contributing to ETLX
+# Contributing to QuickETL

-Thank you for your interest in contributing to ETLX!
+Thank you for your interest in contributing to QuickETL!
 This document provides guidelines and information for contributors.

 ## Table of Contents